 #10 Manaweft Sliver/Gemhide Sliver

 These two first slivers are part of the most underappreciated category of creatures in the game.
-That is mana dorks or creatures that produce mana in one way or another.
-Newer players might look at them and think “Ah you know, they’re good but meh.”
+That is mana dorks, or creatures that produce mana in one way or another.
+Newer players might look at them and think, “Ah you know, I guess they’re okay…”

 #9 Homing Sliver